 Yes.
 You should probably contact a lawyer to discuss requesting a hearing to get your check.
 It’s bad enough you’re hurt, and it’s worse the insurance company doesn’t care whether you have money to eat and keep a roof over your head.

 The insurance company can stop paying workers’ comp weekly checks under only limited situations, discussed in a link below.
 If the refusal to pay your weekly check is unjustified, the insurance company is required to pay what it owes you plus a 25 percent penalty on that amount.
 So if you prove the insurance company owes you $1,000 in weekly checks, and that refusal is unjustified, the insurance company will owe you an additional $250, for a total of $1,250.
+Questions?
+Fill out a contact form here or call us toll free at 888-230-1841.

 Unfortunately, delay in getting your comp check is a regular part of most workers’ comp cases.
 If your checks get behind a week or two, it’s probably due to an administrative oversight or even the mail being slow.
 You should just keep careful track of your communications with your employer’s workers’ comp insurance carrier to make sure you get your check and give the insurer a chance to make good on a mistake.
 But for longstanding, outright refusals to pay, you should take action.
 You have legally enforceable rights and the insurance company cannot ignore you.